POSTS TAGGED: sony ericsson xperia x10

 Some devices are simply legendary.
 This isn’t a matter of age, tech specs, size, and so on.
 Rather, they are great devices with tons of development support that are still used after many have moved on to newer devices.
 Obviously there’s the legendary HTC HD2, but another such device is the Sony Ericsson Xperia X10, the company’s first “real” flagship.

-Posted January 18, 2013 By: Former Writer
+Posted January 18, 2013 at 05:00 pm by Former Writer

 On many older devices, most developers focus on updating the device to the latest version of Android.
 As we’ve seen before, really old devices are still getting updates.
 Does that mean that development comes to a halt for those stuck on stock ROMs?
 Not at all.
 Sony Xperia X10 users now have a camera mod for their stock ROM to help make the most of the device’s 8MP shooter and Zeiss glass.

 The mod was released by XDA Senior Member FeraVolt.
 It adds several fun features to the camera, while improving the overall camera experience.
 In addition, there are some mods to try to help improve general phone performance as well.
 The feature list includes:

 Posted December 8, 2012 at 08:00 am by David Watt

 Sony Ericsson Xperia X10 owners can start to get excited, as the device now has a CyanogenMod 10 ROM, albeit in a very pre-alpha state.
 With only 384 MB of RAM and a single core 1 GHz CPU, the Xperia X10 is one of those devices you just don’t expect to see running Android’s latest 4.1 Jelly Bean.

 XDA Senior Member scritch007 is the developer responsible for the ROM.
 Having previously released CyanogenMod 9 for the X10, he is using the same knowledge in order to get the CM10 ROM up and running.